 How Many Horses Is It Possible to Pick in a Placepot?

 If it’s a field of 6, you must pick 6 horses.
-Most punters will stick to a single line (6 horses) in a horse racing placepot, which pays out nice dividends should you be so lucky to get your horses right.
-Of course, punters are free to go with several lines to improve their winning chances, but those cost more and are paid less.
+Most punters will stick to a single line (6 horses) in a horse racing placepot, which pays out nice dividends should you be lucky to get your horses right.
+Of course, punters can go with several lines to improve their winning chances, but those cost more and are paid less.

 What if There Is a Non-Runner in a Placepot?

-If there’s a non-runner, punters are automatically transferred to the SP favorite.
-If there are joint-co favorites, the highest racecard number carries the money.
+If there’s a non-runner, punters are automatically transferred to the SP favourite.
+If there are joint-co favourites, the highest racecard number carries the money.

 How to Pick Placepot Horses?

 Horse racing placepots are an art that’s learned through experience.
-Unlike head to head betting it isn’t a bet for new punters, although you can get lucky with it.
-To pick the best placepot horses, you should be looking against the favorites.
-Once again, we must mention that this is a bet that benefits from the experience.
-Learn the placepot rules and wager in other markets to learn more about horse race betting in general before starting your placepot journey.
+Unlike head-to-head betting, it isn’t a bet for new punters, although you can get lucky.
+To pick the best placepot horses, you should look against the favourites.
+Once again, we must mention that this bet benefits from the experience.
+Learn the placepot rules and wager in other markets to learn more about horse race betting before starting your placepot journey.